cspr-rad/kairos-spec/src/spec.typ

 - GET /deposit takes in a JSON request for an L1 deposit and calculates the new Merkle root as well as generating a ZKP for it
 - GET /withdraw takes in a JSON request for an L1 withdrawal and calculates the new Merkle root as well as generating a ZKP for it

 Note that through the CLI, any user can decide to compute the ZKP necessary for depositing/withdrawing money locally, thereby relying less on the L2 server.
 This cuts down the dependency on the L2 server to nothing but requesting the current Merkle tree.
-However, this does require the L2 server to accept ZKPs directly, rather than only L2 transactions, which is a post-PoC feature.
+However, this does require the L2 server to accept ZKPs directly, rather than only L2 transactions, which is a feature for a later version of the project.

 === L2 Transaction Sequence Diagram